hailmikhail/FUS_wiki/Activate-the-Essential-Files.md

 ![image](https://github.com/Kvitekvist/FUS/blob/main/images/update%20ini.png?raw=true)

+IF any options are already checked, then you should first uncheck them (grey) then check the essential files you need.

 1. You must activate the the "00 Essential Files" option.
 All others are optional.
 2. "00 3D Audio" ads 3D audio \ surround to SkyrimVR.
 Really good, effectively essential, but you might get a bit more performance without.
 3. SteamVR - This is on by default, necessary if you run the game via SteamVR.